digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intermediated.rst

 Understanding Intermediated Settlement with Examples
 ****************************************************

-This tutorial features two exemplary scripts, ``runWrappedTransfersSettlement`` and ``runRouteProviderSettlement``, illustrating how to settle a batch with multiple instructions and custodians.
+This tutorial features two example scripts, ``runWrappedTransfersSettlement`` and ``runRouteProviderSettlement``, illustrating how to settle a batch with multiple instructions and custodians.